collective/collective.rateablediscussion/README.txt

 Introduction
 ============

-This package provides the ability for users to rate comments in Plone.
-They can do this by clicking the arrows shown left of the comment author to vote either up or down.
+This package provides the ability for users to rate the comments in Plone.
+They can do this by clicking the up or down arrows shown left of the comment author.

 Dependencies